-Various modes of spread of infections diseases:
+Various modes of spread of infectious diseases:

-(i) Through air: When an infected person coughs or sneezes, the microbes spread into the air and enter the body of healthy person.
+- i.
+Through air: When an infected person coughs or sneezes, the microbes spread into the air and enter the body of healthy person. - ii.
+Through water: The microbes from the excreta of a person suffering from a gut disease enter the body of a healthy person when he drinks polluted and contaminated water.
+Example: cholera.

-- (ii) Through water: The microbes from the excreta of a person suffering from a gut disease enter the body of a healthy person when he drinks polluted and contaminated water.
-Example: cholera. - (iii) Through sexual contact: Microbial diseases like AIDS and syphilis are transmitted by sexual contact with an infected person. - (iv) By vectors: Some organisms act as carrier of pathogens and spread the diseases.
-Example: Female Anopheles mosquito (which spreads malaria) - 2.
-Filariasis is a parasitic disease characterized by the swelling of the legs and scrotum.
+- iii.
+Through sexual contact: Microbial diseases like AIDS and syphilis are transmitted by sexual contact with an infected person. - iv.
+By vectors: Some organisms act as carrier of pathogens and spread the diseases.

+Example: Female Anopheles mosquito (which spreads malaria)

+2. Filariasis is a parasitic disease characterized by the swelling of the legs and scrotum.
 The disease is commonly known as elephantiasis due to its resemblance to a leg of an elephant.

-Vector of filariasis is female Culex mosquito. - 3.
-The housefly is a physical carrier of pathogens and may transmit the pathogen in various ways-
+Vector of filariasis is female Culex mosquito.